This is our Story

 It is also important to note that Kenya is among the few countries that have a vibrant civil society spread all over the country.
 This growth stems from the peoples’ struggles for decolonization, liberation from post-colonial oppression through political, socio-economic and legal regimes.

 KITUO offices are located in strategic and accessible places by all the poor and marginalized people, including persons with disabilities.
 KITUO has improved accessibility of people with disability and will continue to address other related challenges.
 The Nairobi headquarters (HQs) is located along Ole Odume Road, (Off Argwings Kodhek Rd,) on its own property.
-The Mombasa regional Office is located at Ganjoni, Opp.
-Ganjoni Primary School, Archbishop Makarios Avenue.
-The Forced Migration Office, formerly Urban Refugee Intervention Programme (URIP) Centre is situated along Jogoo Road in the Nairobi’s Eastlands estates.
+The Mombasa regional Office is located on Kulyani Hatimy Road, Kizingo-Mombasa Opposite the Mombasa Law Courts, Mombasa.
+The Forced Migration Office, formerly Urban Refugee Intervention Programme (URIP) Centre is situated at KCDF House, 4th Floor Chai/ Pamba Road, off Juja Road in Pangani, Nairobi.
 Given the amount of work with the marginalized communities who reside in the marginal areas of Kenya, KITUO will consolidate its work and enhance a decentralization plan during the plan period through opening up more centres in the rural settings.